 Two tiny .34 oz. ampoules of E’shee Vitalizing Serum C and Intensive Brightening serums, valued at $119 each, came luxuriously nestled in a pristine lily-white box.
 If presentation says anything, then this presentation says that you are in possession of something luxurious and very specia.
-Unlike Marta my skin does like vitamin C, so E’shee’s Vitamin C Serum ($119 in the shop) was the first ampoule I decided to open.
+Unlike Marta my skin does like vitamin C, so E’shee’s Vitamin C Serum ($119) was the first ampoule I decided to open.

 Liposome vitamin C is second in the ingredient list after water, and it’s this ingredient that its high price can be attributed to.
 We’re paying for the technology in this ingredient and apparently this technology comes at considerable cost.
 Here’s what E’shee’s website has to say about their liposome vitamin C: “We are using the newest delivery method, the Liposomal Technology.
 This technology has greatly improved and updated the transfer of vitamin C into the cells.”
 Marketing mumbo jumbo usually explains little, so I went to Wikipedia for some clarification.
 Now I’m impressed!
 Liposome vitamin C is definitely not something we can throw in our carts at the Lotioncrafters website.
 I’ll save you the time I already checked, this was a long shot but I wanted to be absolutely sure.
 Along with liposome vitamin C this serum gives us copper PCA, antioxidants mulberry and ginkgo biloba.
 Ginkgo biloba is an anti-inflammatory too; so throw in an anti-irritant with bubble encased C’s and even sensitive skins like Marta’s will love this serum.
 Marta, you really, really do need to give this one a try!
 Sadly, there are a couple of nasty preservatives that E’shee has put in, void of these it would be a much lovelier mix.